Amber Glenn

 Amber Elaine Glenn (born October 28, 1999) is an American figure skater.
-She is the 2024–25 Grand Prix Final champion, a two-time U.S. national champion (2024, 2025), a five-time ISU Grand Prix medalist (3 gold, 2 bronze), and a five-time ISU Challenger Series medalist (2 gold, 2 silver, 1 bronze).
-She has also finished within the top ten at four ISU Championships.
+She is a 2026 Olympic Games team event gold medalist, the 2024–25 Grand Prix Final champion, a three-time U.S. national champion (2024–26), a six-time ISU Grand Prix medalist, and a five-time ISU Challenger Series medalist.
+She has also finished within the top ten at five ISU Championships.

 Early in her career, she won bronze medals at two ISU Junior Grand Prix events (2013 JGP Czech Republic, 2014 JGP France) and was the 2014 U.S. Junior champion.
 She is the fourth American woman to land a clean triple axel in international competition.